Corey Bailey

 masters used to press records.
 It can also be assigned by the pressing plant for

-the Mastering Engineer.
-Collectors will often use both the Matrix number and
+Mastering Engineer.
+Collectors will often use both the Matrix number and the

-Dead wax inscription to determine how collectible the disc may be.
+inscription to determine how collectible the disc may be.

 Microgroove